Painkiller Side Effects on the Body

 1,000 people per day.
-According to the Centers for Disease Control and Prevention, that’s how many patients are treated in hospitals for not using prescription opioids as directed.
+According to the Centers for Disease Control and Prevention, that’s how many patients are treated in hospitals for not using painkillers or prescription opioids as directed.

 Why is this?
 One reason could be that people tend to consider painkillers an inherently “safe” drug, because when used properly, they’re legal.
-But in actuality, painkiller abuse is rampant and often deadly.
+But in actuality, prescription opioid abuse is rampant and often deadly.
 Even when used as prescribed, painkiller use can still negatively affect your body.

-According to the Cleveland Clinic, here are some of the ways painkiller use can affect your physical health (even when used correctly):
+According to the Cleveland Clinic, here are some of the ways painkiller use can affect your physical health (even when used as a doctor recommends):

 - Compromised Immune System.
 Immediately upon taking painkillers, your body’s ability to fight off infection weakens.
 With no proven way to boost immune function, the best way to manage this side effect is to stop taking painkillers immediately.